 Farmer Mac also serves as a critical investment tool for states, counties, municipalities, pension funds, banks, public trust funds, and credit unions by providing diversification in their investment portfolios, issuance structure flexibility, and a competitive return on their investment dollars.

-Farmer Mac's record 2022 performance reflects the success of our continued focus on pursuing new channels and innovative ways to further our mission to help build a strong and vital rural America.
+Farmer Mac's record 2023 performance reflects the success of our continued focus on pursuing new channels and innovative ways to drive economic opportunity and prosperity by strengthening and connecting rural America.

 Meeting Agenda Voting Matters